Paribu Announces Digital Asset Custody Service For Institutional Clients Worldwide

-(MENAFN- GlobeNewsWire - Nasdaq) Since 2017, Türkiye's leading crypto asset technology company Paribu has served 7 million users.
+(MENAFN- B2Press) Since 2017, Türkiye's leading crypto asset technology company Paribu has served 7 million users.
 Now, with the launch of Paribu Custody, it offers institutional clients worldwide secure digital asset custody and management aligned with international standards.

 Founded in 2017, Paribu provides fast, easy, and secure cryptocurrency trading services to its 7 million users and operates a registered custody company in Türkiye alongside its crypto asset trading platform.
 With Paribu Custody, it now offers digital asset custody services to institutional clients worldwide.